-Generally speaking, an Secure SDLC is set up by adding security-related activities to an existing development process.
-For example, writing security requirements alongside the collection of functional requirements, or performing an architecture risk analysis during the design phase of the SDLC.
+Generally speaking, a secure SDLC involves integrating security testing and other activities into an existing development process.
+Examples include writing security requirements alongside functional requirements and performing an architecture risk analysis during the design phase of the SDLC.

-If you are a developer or tester, there are definitely some actions that can be taken in your day-to-day activities to improve the security posture of your organization, including:
+If you’re a developer or tester, here are some things you can do to move toward a secure SDLC and improve the security of your organization.

-However, management must be involved in devising a strategic approach for a more significant impact.
-As a decision maker interested in implementing a complete SSDLC from scratch, here’s how to get started:
+Beyond those basics, management must develop a strategic approach for a more significant impact.
+If you’re a decision-maker interested in implementing a complete secure SDLC from scratch, here’s how to get started.